Aon Hewitt: 2010–2020

-On July 12, 2010, Chicago-based insurance broker, Aon Corp., announced that it had agreed to buy Hewitt Associates for $4.9 billion in cash and stock.
+On July 12, 2010, Chicago-based insurance broker, Aon, announced that it had agreed to buy Hewitt Associates for $4.9 billion in cash and stock.
 The purchase was complete as of October 1, 2010, and Hewitt's stock ticker (HEW) was removed from the NYSE.
 As of October 2012, there was little mention of the Hewitt name in the Aon web sites, although most of its services continued.
 The AON symbol on the New York Stock Exchange belonged to Aon plc, headquartered in London rather than Chicago since January.

 On October 14, 2010, Aon said 1500 to 1800 jobs would be cut.

 In 2017, part of Aon Hewitt was acquired by Blackstone and rebranded as Alight Solutions.

 In March 2020, Aon had agreed to buy Willis Towers Watson months after the breakdown of negotiations between the two professional services firms.
 The merged business would have had a gross equity valuation of $80bn at the completion of the transaction which was initially expected in the first half of 2021.
 In July 2021, the deal was ultimately called off after the United States Justice Department issued a lawsuit, which would have delayed the deal until November 2022.